Universität Bonn

 You must have earned at least 18 ECTS credit points (equivalent to 0.6 semesters) in modules on, for example, logic, discrete structures, linear algebra, analysis, numerics, stochastics or geometry.

-You must have earned a certain minimum number of credits in Theoretical Computer Science.
-For admission to the Master's program in Computer Science, you need 15 ECTS (0.5 semesters); for admission to the Master's proram in Cyber Security, you need 9 ECTS (0.3 semesters).
-This requirement refers to modules that teach theoretical foundations.
+You must have earned a certain minimum number of credits in Algorithm Theory, Complexity Theory and Formal Languages.
+For admission to the Master's programs in Artificial Intelligence or Computer Science, you need 14 ECTS (almost 0.5 semesters); for admission to the Master's program in Cyber Security, you need 9 ECTS (0.3 semesters).
+This requirement refers to modules that teach theoretical foundations, including topics such as algorithms and data structures (but not programming), automata theory, graph theory, computability and computational complexity.
 Exercises or labs that accompany lectures count towards this requirement, but practica, internships, theses, and graduation projects do not count.

-You must have written a scientific thesis worth at least 10 ECTS (one third of a semester).
+You must have written a scientific thesis worth at least 12 ECTS (0.4 semester)* that meets the standards of the Bachelor programs of the Institute of Computer Science of the University of Bonn.
 The thesis must discuss a scientific question within the context of the scientific literature and answer it in a scientific manner.
 The manuscript should fulfil the usual formal requirements for scientific publications and generally contain at least 750 lines of text.
 Program code, input, output, bullet point lists and tables do not count as text.
 The topic of the work does not have to be from computer science, it may also come from areas outside of computer science.

 How to Apply